rasatpc/FVWM3-myEXT/extraEXT/MODULES/DashToDock/dHide/readme-dh.txt

 # readme-dh.txt

-This is an additional function for DashToDock.
-Currently it is still unstable that requires an additinal mouse strok changing the hide direction.
-For example, from west to north the 1px hiding line remains at west side until making DTD bar visible with the mouse.
+Currently, it is still unstable that requires an additional mouse stroke to change the hide direction.
+For example, from west to north the 1px hiding line remains on the west side until making DTD bar visible to the mouse.

 To install or edit .fvwm/UserExt.sys